mgol/grunt-check-dependencies/README.md

 The `checkDependencies` task checks if the package has all necessary dependencies installed in right versions.
 If that's not the case, the task fails and advises to run `npm install`.

-If in case of a missing package you want to invoke the `npm install` command automatically, set the `npmInstall` option to `true`.
+If in case of a missing package you want to invoke the `npm install` command automatically, set the `install` option to `true`.

 In your project's Gruntfile, add a section named `checkDependencies` to the data object passed into `grunt.initConfig()`.